 A Walt Disney production directed by Steven Spielberg and written by the Cohen brothers – with Tom Hanks in the leading role.
 Lawyer Donovan, who specializes in the field of insurance, is being asked by the US authorities to represent a Soviet spy captured by them.
 Donovan does everything in his power to clear his client’s name or at least prevent him from getting into the electric chair.
 Of course in the 1950s this act of representing a Soviet spy was considered treason by the public, and indeed he and his family are treated hostilely by the residents.

 Bridge of Spies was a hit before it was released, and indeed it is so professionally crafted.
 It takes you back to East Germany during the cold war.
 Donovan uses all his skills and with a lot of composure and cunning works to achieve his goals.
-It has all the characteristics you’ll find in spy movies like Casino Royale: A protagonist who is manly, talented, determined and stands his ground, a superhero spy with values.
-And when this hero is Tom Hanks, it makes an absolutely excellent film.
+It has all the characteristics you’ll find in spy movies like Casino Royale: A protagonist who is manly, talented, determined, and stands his ground, a superhero spy with values.
+And when this hero is Tom Hanks, it makes an excellent film.

 8. La Femme Nikita (1990)

 Nikita and her friends are addicted to drugs and break into stores to finance their addiction.
 In the last robbery, everything goes wrong: all her friends are killed and she is seriously injured and put in jail.
 As part of a secret government operation, Nikita’s suicide is staged, and she is drafted into the ranks of a government for a special mission.
-After a few years of training, she embarks on a mission as an undercover agent, where she meets Marco, and a love affair disrupts all her mechanisms.
+After a few years of training, she embarks on a mission as an undercover female assassin, where she meets Marco, and a love affair disrupts all her mechanisms.

 9. Kingsman: The Secret Service (2014)